Josh Jung Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.79 team ERA that ranks third among all league pitching staffs.
+- The Mariners' 3.76 team ERA ranks second among all league pitching staffs.

-- His most recent appearance was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while giving up five hits.
+- His most recent time out came on Tuesday against the Houston Astros, when the righty threw six innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.